 A Note on Log4j and Supply Chain Attacks

-It became increasingly clear in 2021 that the software supply chain represents a source of risk that can affect anyone.
+It became increasingly clear in 2021 that software supply chain attacks represent a source of risk that can affect anyone.
 The SolarWinds SUNBURST attack, and the Kaseya/REvil attacks used the software supply chain to gain unauthorized access and inflict massive damage on thousands of organizations.
 Log4Shell exploits are different in that they exploit a zero-day vulnerability that was not maliciously introduced by attackers.
 But Log4j is so ubiquitous that many vendors are susceptible to it, especially in their development environments and continuous integration and continuous delivery (CI/CD) pipelines.
 This widespread availability of a zero-day vulnerability makes it likely to be exploited.
 Anyone using software must assume their providers are vulnerable and take measures to secure their supply chain, in addition to their own network.

 Log4j is a widely used component that is present in many, many systems and pieces of software worldwide.
 It is likely that many people and companies vulnerable to this attack are not yet even aware that they are vulnerable.
 For security practitioners and vendors alike, it is important to investigate internally and to check with any vendors and service providers you work with to assure that they are taking steps to protect themselves and you!